redicides/Eris/documentation/Self-Hosting.md

 # Self Hosting

 So, you want to self-host Charmie?
-Alright then, get ready for a super streamlined process thanks to `docker` & `docker-compose`.
+Alright then, get ready for a super streamlined process thanks to `docker` & `docker compose`.

 ## Prerequisites

-- `docker` & `docker-compose`
+- `docker` & `docker compose`
 - Sentry Project (for error logging)

 ## Configuration & Environment Variables